slemans/testTaskTargSoft/README.md

 }
 ```
 <h2>Comment from the company</h2>
-<p>Necessary use .reduce instead of for in for funcrion createDictionary</p>
+<p>Necessary use .reduce instead of (for in) in function createDictionary, grade: unsatisfactory</p>

 ```swift
    func createDictionary(_ array: [T]) -> [T: Int] {
         let array = array.reduce(into: [:]) { counts, element in